All About Asthma

 What to do During an Asthma Attack

-The best time to plan for an asthma attack is long before one happens, at the doctor's office.
+The best time to plan for an asthma attack is long before one happens, at the doctor’s office.
+There, the doctor, the person with asthma and their family can make an Asthma Action Plan that will tell them what to do if asthma symptoms start.

 Along with following the Asthma Action Plan, here are some other helpful hints: